Your Claude Code session doesn't crash when the context window fills up. It does something worse: it starts forgetting.

 A hook called vnx_context_monitor.sh fires before every tool call.
 It reads the context_window data from Claude Code's hook input and checks the remaining_pct field.

-When context usage hits 65% or higher, the hook returns decision: "block" — it literally stops the agent mid-task and tells it: "You're running out of context.
+When context usage hits 65% or higher, the hook returns decision: "block", literally stopping the agent mid-task and telling it: "You're running out of context.
 Write a handover document before proceeding."

 Why 65% and not 80%?
 Because Claude Code's built-in auto-compaction fires around 80%.
 Rotating 15 points earlier gives the pipeline enough headroom to complete the handover and execute /clear before auto-compaction can race and win.
 If auto-compact fires first, you lose the nuance you're trying to preserve.